 - Take placement tests for mathematics, chemistry, and second language.

 - Meet with a departmental advisor for the major you're interested in.

 - Have questions about transferring?
 Check out the CLA transfer student pages for information about transferring credit, degree requirements, and majors/minors in CLA.

-- Sign-up for on-campus orientation.
-Dates for transfer students are in June, July and August for the fall semester and January for the spring semester.
-Sign-up begins in mid-April for fall semester and early November for spring semester.
-Sign-up early as space is limited.
+- Sign-up for remote orientation.
+Dates for transfer students are in July and August for the fall semester and January for the spring semester.
+Sign-up begins in early-April for fall semester and early November for spring semester.
+Sign-up early as space on each date is limited.

-- Complete the online New Student Checklist.
-With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory on-campus orientation, take placement tests online, and get ready to meet with your advisor.
+- Complete the online New Student Checklist after it launches on April 7, 2021 at Noon.
+With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory remote orientation, take placement tests online, and get ready to meet with your advisor.

-- Complete the mandatory online orientation (in the New Student Checklist), which will outline college- and university-wide policies, the CLA advising system, degree requirements, and career resources that are available to you.
-Available in mid-May for fall semester and mid-November for spring semester.
+- Complete the mandatory Orientation Prep Course (in the New Student Checklist), which will outline college- and university-wide policies, the CLA advising system, degree requirements, and career resources that are available to you.

 - Parents and guests of transfer students are invited to attend the Parent Orientation Program.
 Get answers to questions about University resources, opportunities, and what to expect the first year.